ScotRail says ‘full service’ will run from major station following disruption

 “Anyone delayed by 30 minutes or more is entitled to compensation through our Delay Repay Guarantee, and can claim on the ScotRail website or mobile app.”

-On its website, Network Rail warned that disruption between Edinburgh to Glasgow is expected to last until 10am, and encouraged passengers to check their trains are running before travelling.
+On its website, Network Rail warned disruption between Edinburgh and Glasgow is expected to continue on Friday morning, and it encouraged passengers to check their trains are running before travelling.

 On Thursday, dozens of passengers were left stranded at Drem station in East Lothian, around 18 miles from Edinburgh.